Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 Operating cash flow The cash flow from a company's main business activities; shows the financial performance of the core business.

-Opportunity cost Potential income foregone by choosing a particular investment opportunity over an alternative.
+Opportunity cost Potential earnings that are foregone by choosing a particular investment opportunity over an alternative.

-Financing costs Costs incurred through borrowing, including interest and fees.
+Financing costs Costs incurred by borrowing money, including interest and fees.

-Creditworthiness Assessment of a company's ability to meet its financial obligations; influences the terms on which loans can be taken out.
+Credit rating Assessment of a company's ability to meet its financial obligations; influences the terms on which loans can be obtained.

 What counts as liquid assets?

-Liquid assets include all assets that can be converted into cash quickly and without major losses in value.
+Liquid assets include all assets that can be converted into cash quickly and without significant loss of value.
 These assets are crucial for the short-term solvency of a company or individual.

-• Outstanding invoices that are to be paid by customers within a short period of time.
-The liquidity of these receivables depends on the creditworthiness of the customer and the terms of payment.
+• Outstanding invoices that are to be settled by customers within a short period of time.
+The liquidity of these receivables depends on the creditworthiness of the customers and the terms of payment.

 • Checks that can be cashed immediately.